Krizaaa/Netflix-Movie-Data/README.md

 # DataCamp Project Series n°1 : Investigating Netflix Movies
-A series of projects I completed while following the DataCamp Data Scientist with Python [**Data Scientist with Python**](https://app.datacamp.com/learn/career-tracks/data-scientist-with-python)

 ## 🎯 Objective of the project
 This project is about cleaning data filtering it and finding insights from real-world datasets, by answering specific analytical questions.